devlocalhost/youtube-search/README.md

 # youtube-search
-a python script to get information about a youtube video
+with thsi script you can search youtube videos and get informations about it such as
+* likes
+* dislikes
+* views
+* descripton
+* and more